akshayrao96/t4-cicd/README.md

 You can run the program in a git repository you want to perform CICD action, or run the program in an empty directory and supply the repository information.

 Note you will need a valid pipelines.yml file created in the .cicd-pipelines directory of your repository.
+Check [here](https://drive.google.com/file/d/1Mj3mnk20G5_Zj8X6bcFSnPRqY0stA-zu/view?usp=sharing) for the syntax required to write the yml file, check [here](https://drive.google.com/file/d/17vtjnLadMs-ItmI6e787_bvmH_j2YPVa/view?usp=sharing) for sample pipeline configuration.

 List of the main commands you can run are as follow, use the --help flag to check for the details.